Look cool and save the planet by supporting these eco friendly wood sunglasses brands this summer!

 10. Hemp Eyewear

-Hemp Eyewear is the brainchild of designer Sam Whitten.
+Hemp Eyewear is the concept of designer Sam Whitten.
 He came up with the idea after researching hemp for his final design project at uni.
 Sam realised how beneficial the material was, and that there were many applications hemp could be used for.
 After finding a gap in the market for hemp sunglasses, Hemp Eyewear was born.

 Currently located in Edinburgh, all Hemp Eyewear sunglasses are handmade by a team of dedicated, well-paid artisans.

-Best for: Total sustainability
+Best for: Great ethics

 Price: Around $325

-I love to own these shades since they are friendly environment and lightweight, specially something under $50.
+1. I love to own these shades since they are friendly environment and lightweight, specially something under $50.
 Wood sunglasses over $100 seems overpriced.

 Thanks for article.